VIEW OUR ANIMALS

 What is the Adoption Process?

-When you arrive for your appointment, you will be given a number.
-You will be able to walk through the center to view animals that are marked as “Ready to Go Home.”
+When you arrive, you will be able to walk through the center to view animals that are marked as “Ready to Go Home.”
 A staff member or volunteer will be available to introduce you to the pet to see if it’s a perfect match.
 Once you have selected an animal for adoption, you will proceed to the front customer service area to process your adoption.
-The first person to compete the adoption will be able to take the pet home.
+The first person to complete the adoption will be able to take the pet home.

 How can I see the animals at your animal care centers?